SkymindIO/skil-clients/javascript/README.md

 var api = new SkilClient.DefaultApi()

 var modelHistoryServerId = "modelHistoryServerId_example"; // {String} Process GUID of the model history server.
-Run `$SKIL_HOME/sbin/skil processes` in a console to find out the model history server GUID.
+Run `$SKIL_HOME/sbin/skil services` in a console to find out the model history server GUID.

 var evaluationResultsEntity = new SkilClient.EvaluationResultsEntity(); // {EvaluationResultsEntity} The evaluation result entity